-Take care handling raw meat
+Take care handling raw meat and meat products

-Tips to avoid cross-contamination
+How to avoid cross-contamination

-Buying and storing meat
+Buying and transporting raw meat

-- If the meat isn't in leak-proof packaging, put it in plastic bags to stop juices from dripping onto other foods.
+- If the meat isn't in leakproof packaging, put it in plastic bags to stop juices from dripping onto other foods.

 Preparing raw meat